The pod launches the OBLV Client as a binary.

 Attested Connection Process

-When you use OBLV CLI to connect to an enclave, it creates a secure connection between your local environment and the enclave that is running your application.
+When you use OBLV Client to connect to an enclave, it creates a secure connection between your local environment and the enclave that is running your application.
 This process guarantees that all communication is handled securely while maintaining data confidentiality and integrity throughout the entire session.
 This page presents the operational flows that underpin the establishment of secure connections.
-The main two operational flows are the Controller Inititialisation flow which launches the OBLV CLI and performs initial attestation of the enclave and the Client Request flow which operates the CLI and attests the enclave with the additional services and plugins installed by the user.
+The main two operational flows are the Enclave Inititialisation flow which launches the OBLV Client and performs initial attestation of the enclave and the Client Request flow which operates the OBLV Client and attests the enclave with the additional services and plugins installed by the user.

-The controller initialisation flow is a phase where the OBLV CLI is executed in admin/controller mode, where it acts as a binary.
-This process is initiated directly by the controller itself, which performs the following steps:
+The enclave initialisation flow is a phase where the OBLV Client is executed in admin/controller mode, where it acts as a binary.
+This process is initiated directly by the underlying host machine (pod) itself, which performs the following steps:

-• Attestation of the Enclave: At this preliminary stage, the controller attests the enclave to ensure that the base services are operational and secure.
+At this preliminary stage, the pod attests the enclave to ensure that the base services are operational and secure.
 During this phase, additional plugins or applications are not yet loaded into the enclave.

 This initial step is crucial for setting up a trusted foundation before any user-specific configurations or extensions are introduced.
 This initiation may occur in scenarios such as scaling up applications.